survivejs/webpack-book/manuscript/styling/01_loading.md

 ![PostCSS](images/postcss.png)

 [PostCSS](http://postcss.org/) allows you to perform transformations over CSS through JavaScript plugins.
-You can even find plugins that provide you Sass-like features.
-PostCSS is the equivalent of Babel for styling. [postcss-loader](https://www.npmjs.com/package/postcss-loader) allows using it with webpack.
+PostCSS is the equivalent of Babel for styling and you can find plugins for many purposes.
+It can mimic Sass syntax ([precss](https://www.npmjs.com/package/precss)) and even fix browser bugs like `100vh` behavior on Safari [postcss-100vh-fix](https://www.npmjs.com/package/postcss-100vh-fix).

-The example below illustrates how to set up autoprefixing using PostCSS.
-It also sets up [precss](https://www.npmjs.com/package/precss), a PostCSS plugin that allows you to use Sass-like markup in your CSS.
-You can mix this technique with other loaders to enable autoprefixing there.
+The example below illustrates how to set up autoprefixing using PostCSS with [postcss-loader](https://www.npmjs.com/package/postcss-loader).
+You can mix this technique with other loaders to enable autoprefixing for any CSS flow.

 ```javascript
 {